-Herceptin® has sales of $6.8 billion annually and began to lose patent protection in 2014 (2019 in the United States).
+Herceptin® had sales of C$8.6 billion in 2015 and began to lose patent protection in 2014 (2019 in the United States).
 Treatment with Herceptin® can cost as much as $100,000 per patient per year.
 PlantForm expects its plant-based production system will lower manufacturing costs by as much as 90 per cent.

 An efficacy study in mice has shown that PlantForm’s biosimilar trastuzumab antibody drug is as effective as the commercial antibody drug in reducing the size and growth rate of breast cancer tumours.
 Human clinical trials are expected to begin in the next 12-18 months.

-PlantForm expects to launch biosimilar trastuzumab, in partnership with a pharmaceutical company, in world markets in 2018.
-PlantForm management estimates the total market potential for all biosimilar trastuzumab products is $4 billion to $5 billion a year by 2019.
+PlantForm expects to launch biosimilar trastuzumab, in partnership with a pharmaceutical company, in world markets in 2021.
+PlantForm management estimates the total market potential for all biosimilar trastuzumab products will be $2.5 billion a year by 2021.